Use these resources from our partners to find activities that work for you.

 For older adults

-- The Go4Life campaign from the National Institute on Aging (NIA) has tips for staying active and healthy as you get older.
+- The National Institute on Aging (NIA) has information for staying active and healthy as you get older.
 Check it out.

 For people with disabilities

 - The National Center on Health, Physical Activity and Disability (NCHPAD) has tips for adapting physical activities so they work for you.
 Check out these resources.

 For people with health conditions

 - If you have diabetes, the American Diabetes Association (ADA) can help you learn why physical activity is important for you.
 Get the facts.

 - If you have arthritis, CDC has the details on joint-friendly physical activity.
 Read more.

 - If you have overweight or obesity, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) has great ideas for fun ways to get moving.
 Check it out.

 - If you’ve had a concussion, CDC can help you learn how to return to sports and activities safely.
 Find out how.

 - Get the facts about heart health and physical activity from the National Heart, Lung, and Blood Institute's The Heart Truth® initiative.
 Check it out.